 • Usually Retinoblastoma affects only one eye of the child.
 Rarely both eyes of the child may be affected, particularly if other family members (either parents or brother and sister) are affected.

 • If either parent is affected, there is approximately 40% chance of future offspring developing Retinoblastoma.
-Hence future children of the family where a parent and a child are affected should be checked by an ophthalmologist immediately after birth.
+Hence future children of the family where a parent and a child are affected should be checked by the best ophthalmologist in India immediately after birth.
 For this reason, your ophthalmologist may advice examination of the parents’ eyes.

 • The risk of the future children developing Retinoblastoma can be assessed in some cases by doing a ‘genetic analysis’ of the blood.
 If necessary, a test can also be done on the pregnant mother to find out if the fetus has the risk for tumor.